movingJin/trading-bot/README.md

 # Trading-bot
 This project is auto trading system for cryptocurrency.
+**Investors are responsible for all investments.**

 ### How to use
 This system based on Bithumb API.